chongtian/ReviewGherkinFeature/README.md

 # P2 Land Review Feature README

-This is the README for the extension "P2 Land Review Feature".
+This is the README for the extension "Review Gherkin Feature".

 ## Features